 Compensation of carbon emissions does not work with promises but can be achieved with the verified credits of climate protection projects i.e. carbon offsets that have already been carried out to prevent/reduce/limit CO2 emissions.
 It is a globally recognized solution because it is in line with the requirements of the Kyoto Protocol.

 Of course, tree planting or supporting that is also a great thing.
 However, it is not acceptable as compensation for the carbon footprint of business- or personal websites.
 It is mainly because no reliable data on the achieved atmospheric carbon reduction has been available by tree planting.

 In the rows of the table, there are individual and family lifestyles arranged by ranges according to the climate load (tCO2e) caused by their energy use.
-It allows the annual price of carbon offsets to be assigned directly to them.
+It allows the carbon footprint to be assigned directly to them.

 |No of persons in the family / community||Climate load|

 |Family with 2 children||24|

 The price offer for the carbon offsets to compensate for the climate load considers the development of the daily carbon prices of the EU Emissions Trading System.

 The lifestyle carbon offset is retrospective, based on the actual number of members of the family/community in the 12 months before carbon offsetting.
 Find further help on the page ‘Request a quote for a lifestyle carbon offset’ please.

 because, with your carbon-neutral lifestyle, you can immediately contribute to supporting the sustainability of life on Earth.

 Join climate protection!